-RJD MP Misa Bharti Appears Before ED In Money Laundering Case
+RJD MP Misa Bharti Appears Before ED in Money Laundering Case

-RJD MP Misa Bharti has appeared before the Enforcement Directorate in connection with an alleged money laundering case to the tune of Rs.
-8,000 crore.
+RJD MP Misa Bharti today appeared before the ED here in connection with the probe in a Rs 8,000 crore money laundering case.

-Bharti, the eldest daughter of RJD chief Lalu Yadav, was to depose before an ED investigating officer.
+Bharti, the daughter of RJD chief Lalu Prasad, deposed before the investigating officer (IO) of the case at the central probe agency's zonal office here shortly after 11:00 AM.

-She has reportedly been asked to bring along certain documents, including those related to her personal finances.

-On Saturday, the Central Bureau of Investigation (CBI) had raided three Delhi premises of Bharti, her husband Shailesh and a firm allegedly linked to them in the money laundering probe involving shell companies.
+Officials said Bharti, who was given today's date to depose, would be questioned about her role in relation to a firm Mishail Printers and Packers Private Limited and her other finances and her links with a CA arrested by the agency earlier.

+The searches, they had said, are part of investigations to unravel these links which allegedly routed black money using the shell companies in question.

+Shell companies are firms set up with nominal paid up capital, high reserves, and surplus on account of receipt of high share premium, investment in unlisted companies and no dividend income or high amount of cash-in-hand.

-The ED is the third central probing body investigating alleged financial irregularities by Lalu Prasad's family after the CBI and the Income Tax department, which recently attached benami assets worth about 180 crore rupees.
+The ED is the third agency probing alleged financial irregularities by the Lalu Prasad family after the CBI and the Income Tax department which recently attached benami assets worth about Rs 180 crore (market value) in its investigation against them.

 - PHOTO